-1. Lolita is a Southern Resident Killer Whale captured on Aug.
-8, 1970 in Penn Cove, WA.
+1. Lolita is a Southern Resident orca captured on August 8, 1970 in Penn Cove, WA

-She remains the only survivor of almost 50 Southern Resident whales captured for marine parks before 1974.
+She remains the only survivor of almost 50 Southern Residents captured for marine parks before 1974.

-2. Lolita is an L Pod orca, one of three clans that make up the Southern Residents.
+2. Lolita is an L Pod orca, one of three pods that make up the Southern Residents.

-3. Lolita has been housed at the Miami Seaquarium in Florida for 48 years.
+3. Lolita has been housed at the Miami Seaquarium in Florida over 50 years.

-4. Lolita has not seen another orca in 34 years.
+4. Lolita has not seen another orca in over 40 years.

 Her companion Hugo died in 1980, after repeatedly smashing his head into the walls of the tank.